Assistance Animals on Campus

 Pursuant to applicable state and federal law, the following definitions have been adopted and apply to this policy:

-Service Animal: A service animal is individually trained, or in the process of being trained under the auspices of a recognized training facility, to do specific work or perform tasks for the benefit of a person with a disability, including but not limited to physical, sensory, psychiatric, intellectual, or other mental disabilities.
-The specific work or tasks performed by the service animal for the benefit of the individual must be directly related to the individual´s disability.
-As defined in this policy: 1) the mere provision of emotional support, well-being, or comfort does not constitute work or tasks performed by service animals; and 2) service animals in training (i.e., service animals that do not yet perform specific work or tasks for a person with a disability, but are being trained to do so) are not considered service animals.
+Service Animal: A service animal is individually trained, or in the process of being trained to do specific work or perform specific tasks for the benefit of a person with a disability, including but not limited to physical, sensory, psychiatric, intellectual, or other mental disabilities.
+The specific work or tasks performed by the service animal must be directly related to the person's disability.
+Animals whose sole function is to provide emotional support, well-being, or comfort do not qualify as service animals.
+Under applicable law, dogs and in limited cases miniature horses, are permitted service animals.
+Other animals do not qualify as service animals.

-Emotional Support Animal: Any animal providing emotional support, well-being, or comfort that eases one or more identified symptoms or effects of a disability.
+Emotional Support Animal: Animals providing emotional support, well-being, or comfort that mitigates one or more functional impacts or effects of a person's disability.
 Emotional support animals may also be referred to as a comfort or therapy animals.
 Unlike service animals, emotional support animals are not individually trained to perform specific work or tasks.

 Resident: ISU students residing in university housing and/or paying guests registered for university guest or conference housing operated by the Department of Residence (DOR).